davidhintelmann/davidhintelmann-simple-site/python/README.md

 as well building on what was learned from Oanda-first to begin data collection for backtesting.
 Inspiration for the event driven software written in python comes from [Quant Start](https://www.quantstart.com/articles/Forex-Trading-Diary-1-Automated-Forex-Trading-with-the-OANDA-API).

-This code will require folder called res in the directory parent to python folder (ie. [this one](../../../)). res folder will have ids.json file for ID and oanda_api_key.json file for API token issued by Oanda.
+This code will require folder called res in the directory parent to python folder (ie. [this one](../../../)).
+The res folder will have ids.json file for ID and oanda_api_key.json file for API token issued by Oanda.